Get Tech Tips

-Hydrolysis – decomposition due to a reaction with water.
-For example, POE oil decomposes into acids and alcohol in the presence of water, which means that once it decomposes, it cannot be reconstituted with line driers or evacuation.
+Hydrolysis – Decomposition due to a reaction with water.
+For example, POE oil decomposes into acids and alcohol in the presence of water.
+Once it decomposes, it cannot be reconstituted with line driers or evacuation.

-Mineral – is a product of gasoline production.
+Mineral – A product of gasoline production.
 Naphthene-based mineral oils are suitable for refrigeration systems using CFC or HCFC refrigerants and have been the standard oils used for generations.
 Mineral oil worked well with refrigerants that contained chlorine, but it's not miscible with modern HFC and HFO refrigerants.

-Alkylbenzene (AB) – a synthetic oil suitable for refrigeration systems using CFC or HCFC refrigerants.
+Alkylbenzene (AB) – A synthetic oil suitable for refrigeration systems using CFC or HCFC refrigerants.
 It is compatible with mineral oil.
-Compared to mineral oil, it has improved refrigerant miscibility at low-temperature conditions, so it was often used with HCFC refrigerants in commercial refrigeration.
+It has improved refrigerant miscibility at low-temperature conditions compared to mineral oil, so it was often used with HCFC refrigerants in commercial refrigeration.

 Polyolester (POE) – The most common oil utilized in refrigeration and air conditioning systems using HFC/HFO refrigerants.
 It is also suitable for systems using CFC or HCFC refrigerants.

-Polyvinyl Ether (PVE) – a synthetic oil used as an alternative to POE oil; it is very common in ductless and VRF systems.
+Polyvinyl Ether (PVE) – A synthetic oil used as an alternative to POE oil; it is very common in ductless and VRF systems.
 It is more hygroscopic than POE oil, but PVE oil does not undergo hydrolysis in the presence of water.
-This means that while PVE will grab water more easily, it is capable of being dehydrated again, unlike POE.
+While PVE will grab water more easily, it is capable of being dehydrated again, unlike POE.

 Refrigerant Piping for Oil Return

 When oil does not return properly to the compressor, it can cause compressor wear and decrease system performance by coating the inside of the evaporator tubing walls and inhibiting heat transfer.
 It can even cause restrictions.

 Especially with mineral and AB oils, it was very important to employ proper trapping strategies according to the manufacturers and industry guidelines, such as THIS ONE FROM RSES.